zed-alpha/shadow-gadgets/README.md

         width="55%" />
 </p>

-The clip tools use the same classes and methods that the native framework uses to render shadows, simply replacing the originals with clipped copies.
+The clip tools use the same classes and methods that the framework uses to render shadows, simply replacing the originals with clipped copies.

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">